Benjamín Hites: ADAC GT Masters

 Hites made his debut in the 2023 ADAC GT Masters with GRT Grasser Racing Team, partnering Marco Mapelli.
-He and Mapelli had a successful campaign, finishing 4th in the championship after picking up four pole positions, three podiums and two wins in the second half of the season, whereas in the first half they got only one pole position in the first race at the Hockenheimring and no podiums.
+He and Mapelli had a successful campaign, finishing fourth in the championship after picking up four pole positions, three podiums and two wins in the second half of the season, whereas in the first half they got only one pole position in the first race at the Hockenheimring and no podiums.
 They were also disqualified from the first race at the Red Bull Ring and retired from the final race of the season at the Hockenheimring, which kept them from finishing top three in the drivers championship.

-He continued with GRT Grasser Racing Team for the 2024 season where he partnered up with Tim Zimmermann for the season.
+Hites continued with GRT Grasser Racing Team for the 2024 season where he partnered up with Tim Zimmermann for the season.
 The duo had a slightly unremarkable season compared to Hites' successful first year in the series.
 They managed to score only one podium – a second place – at the first race of the second round at Circuit Zandvoort and one pole position at the third race of the third round at the Nürburgring.
 Hites and Zimmermann inherited podium points at second race of the fourth round at Circuit de Spa-Francorchamps, due to the previous third-place finishers being ineligible for points.
 Zimmermann also wasn't available during the fifth round, so he was replaced with experienced driver Pierre Kaffer.